Why Should I Use Gmailify Instead of an Email Forwarder?

 - Log in to your Gmail account.

 - Click the gear icon in the upper right corner of the page and select See all Settings.

 - Enter the full email address of the account where you would like the mail fetched from.

 - Click Next.

 - On the next page:

 - Password: Enter the password for the email address you provided.

-- Keep Port 110.
-This is beside the POP server.
-If you have an SSL, use Port 995 for a secure connection*.
+- Port: Please keep 110.
+If you have an SSL, use Port 995 for a secure connection.

 - Leave a copy of retrieved messages on the server: This setting leaves a copy of the email Google retrieves on your server.
-It is only recommended for advanced users as it requires maintenance of the email account on your server to remove old email.
+It is only recommended for advanced users as it requires maintenance of the email account on your server to remove old emails.

 - Always use a secure connection (SSL) when retrieving mail: This setting is not recommended unless you have an SSL installed for your domain.
 If you select this option, you will need to use port 995.

 - Label incoming messages: This setting labels mail that Google fetches with the email address it is fetched from and is recommended for most users.

-- Archive incoming messages: This causes email that Google fetches to skip your inbox, which may cause you to miss the email.
+- Archive incoming messages: This causes emails that Google fetches to skip your inbox, which may cause you to miss the email.
 It is only recommended for advanced users.

 Example with recommended settings:

 - On the new page, enter the following information:

 - Name: The name you wish to display in the messages you send.

 - Treat as an alias: It is recommended that this box is checked for the most common preference.
 Click the Learn more link next to this option if you would like more information about this decision.